SOLVE PROBLEMS WHILE BUILDING A MAGIC BOND WITH YOUR HORSE

 YOU WILL LEARN

 Horses communicate with each other through body language.
-That`s why it`s wise to use body language when training horses.
-You will learn how to use your body language when communicating with your horse and to position yourself as a leader in a way that is natural for the horse.
-In this way you become a natural leader your horse trusts and wants to follow.
+That`s why it`s wise to use body language when talking to horses.
+By learning how to communicate clearly and mindfully with your body, you become your horses`s trusted friend and beloved leader.

 Connect with your horse

-Be able to claim your personal space without offending the horse
+Be able to claim personal space without offending the horse

 If we want a great partnership with our horse, it`s important that we take leadership in a way that is natural and comfortable for the horse to understand.

-I share tips to success when leading and how to teach your horse to follow the slack.
+You will get the path to success when leading off body language and learn how to teach your horse to follow the slack.

 Communicate with body language